Faculty, staff invest in scholarships to strengthen diversity at College of Medicine

 Including Black, Chappell-Williams and other current and former employees, members of the Black Faculty and Professional Staff Association collectively established a new scholarship in honor of the College of Medicine’s first four Black alumni, all from the Class of 1974: Dr. Theodore Densley, Dr. Owen Ellington, Dr. Janiece (McIntosh) Andrews and Dr. Lewis Mitchell.

-“We created the Densley, Ellington, McIntosh, Mitchell Educational Equity Scholarship not only to support underrepresented minority students, but also to honor the pioneers who laid the foundation on which many Black faculty and physicians now stand,” said Dr. Duane Williams, assistant professor of pediatrics and pediatric critical care physician at Penn State Children’s Hospital.
+“We created the Densley, Ellington, McIntosh, Mitchell Educational Equity Scholarship not only to support underrepresented minority students, but also to honor the pioneers who laid the foundation on which many Black faculty and physicians now stand,” said Dr. Duane Williams, assistant professor of pediatrics and pediatric critical care physician at Penn State Health Children’s Hospital.

 “Drs.
 Densley, Ellington, McIntosh, and Mitchell will now forever be remembered for their achievements and be tied to future generations of physicians that follow in their footsteps to make a difference throughout the Commonwealth and the nation,” added Dr. Henry Boateng, associate professor of surgery and orthopaedic trauma surgeon at Penn State Health Milton S. Hershey Medical Center.